KarthikKadambi/homebase/src/pages/notes/what-is-communication.md

 Communication is the process of transferring information from one point to another.

-In human communication, we share information through speech, writing, or gestures — all using sound waves, text, or body language as our medium.
+In human communication, we share information through speech, writing or gestures, all using sound waves, text or body language as our medium.

-In technological communication, devices exchange information through electrical (wires), optical (fiber), or radio (wireless) signals — translating digital data into physical energy that can travel across distance.
+In technological communication, devices exchange information through electrical (wires), optical (fiber) or radio (wireless) signals, translating digital data into physical energy that can travel across distance.

 <h3 class="header-branding">🧠 Basic communication model</h3>